 Increasing the affordable rental housing inventory will allow for more choice in the housing selection process, which may result in better housing outcomes and retention.
-To help households or individuals across all four qualifying populations maintain permanent housing and achieve stability, an increase in supportive services has also been identified as a priority need (paired with access to affordable housing).
+To help households or individuals across all four qualifying populations maintain permanent housing and achieve stability, additional support from Section 8 project-based vouchers has been identified.